-It reminds me of the current napping situation with my 2-year-old daughter.
-Sometimes, she goes right down for her afternoon nap and wakes up happy and refreshed.
-Conversely, when she fights it and continues to play and push back against sleep, things are not always pleasant.
+It reminds me of the napping situation I experienced with my then-2-year-old daughter.
+Sometimes, she went right down for her afternoon nap and woke up happy and refreshed.
+Conversely, when she fought it and continued to play and push back against sleep, things were not always pleasant.

 You see what I’m getting at, don’t you?
 God was treating Israel like a child—a child who didn’t quite know the limits and needed boundaries.

 But then, the child grew up, and the Sabbath was no longer a set of laws needed to be governed, but a condition of the heart that needed to be guarded.
 Enter, Jesus…

 “Then He said to them, ‘The Sabbath was made for man, not man for the Sabbath’’” (Mark 2:27).

 Jesus was saying to the Pharisees (and really to us), “I know you want rules.
 I know you’ve been raised on do’s and don’ts, but today is new day.”
 The Sabbath is now a matter of willful obedience to God and a matter of the heart.
 The Sabbath is now a spiritual discipline, custom-made for you to be intentionally still and restful.